 WHENEVER I serve these eggs, my guests are puzzled by the unique taste...it's not the traditional taste of deviled eggs.
 The surprise ingredient is crab, which makes for a delightful change.

 -Reginald Davis, Orlando, Florida

-When you're in the mood for some good finger food, try any one of these sinfully delicious variations on deviled eggs.
-They are a cinch to fill and make a popular contribution to a potluck or brunch. —Taste of Home Test Kitchen, Greendale, Wisconsin
+When you're in the mood for some good finger food, turn to this recipe.
+Fans of mustard, dill and vinegar flavors, my family says these eggs are the best.
+I like them because they are easy to fill and make a popular contribution to a potluck or brunch.

 Cream cheese imparts a pleasantly smooth texture to these mouthwatering deviled eggs.
 Barbara Towler of Derby, Ohio shared the recipe, which makes just enough for two appetizer servings.—Barbara Towler, Derby, Ohio

 In this recipe, yogurt lowers fat as it fills in smoothly for the traditional mayonnaise.
 This cool creamy finger food can also be served as a snack.—American Egg Board, Linda Braun, Park Ridge, Illinois